Lipid II

 Lipid II is a precursor molecule in the synthesis of the cell wall of bacteria.
 It is a peptidoglycan, which is amphipathic and named for its bactoprenol hydrocarbon chain, which acts as a lipid anchor, embedding itself in the bacterial cell membrane.
 Lipid II must translocate across the cell membrane to deliver and incorporate its disaccharide-pentapeptide "building block" into the peptidoglycan mesh.
 Lipid II is the target of several antibiotics.

-A number of analogous compounds are produced via a similar pathway in some bacteria, giving rise to cell wall modifications.
-See EC 2.4.1.227 for more information.

 Synthesis

 In peptidoglycan biosynthetic pathway

 Lipid II is the final intermediate in peptidoglycan synthesis.
 It is formed when the MurG transferase catalyzes addition of N-acetylglucosamine (GlcNAc) to Lipid I, resulting in a complete disaccharide-pentapeptide monomer with a bactoprenol-pyrophosphate anchor.
 This occurs on the inside of the cytoplasmic membrane, where the bactoprenol chain is embedded in the inner leaflet of the bilayer.
 Lipid II is then transported across the membrane by a flippase, to expose the disaccharide-pentapeptide monomer, which is the pentapeptide stem consisting of L-Ala-γ-D-Glu-m-DAP-D-Ala-D-Ala between GlcNAc and N-acetylmuramic acid (MurNAc), for polymerization and cross-linking into peptidoglycan.
 The remaining bactoprenol-pyrophosphate is then recycled to the interior of the membrane.
-Lipid II has been referred to as the "shuttle carrier" of peptidoglycan "building blocks'.